charlienewey/computer-vision-notes/notes.md

 ### Calibration

 We need to know what the *real* colour is, to correct for colour effects of an optical device.
 We do this by looking at the colour of something we definitely know.
+Cameras can also be calibrated for lens distortion with "chessboard"-type images.
+The parallel lines and constrasting squares make it easy to discern straight lines.